 If your child has been born during your current overseas assignment you should follow the following steps as soon as possible.

-One parent is British or has ILR/settlement – the child has been born British and can apply for a British passport through the normal procedures.
+One parent is British – the child has been born British and can apply for a British passport through the normal procedures.
 Please speak to your unit for all information.
 DO NOT make a passport application online.
-Your unit should refer to 2017DIN01-117 for all information.
+Your unit should refer to 2022DIN01-060 for all information.
+Your child will be born with full British Citizenship – i.e. with citizenship otherwise than by descent and will therefore be able to pass on citizenship to any child they have who is born abroad.

 Select the following option